How skills use tools

 by modification time.

-Do NOT use this for searching file contents — use the
+Do NOT use this for searching file contents: use the

 grep tool instead.

-The good description tells the agent:
+The good description tells the agent four things:

-• When to use it (finding files by name or extension)
+- When to use it (finding files by name or extension)

-• What it returns (file paths, sorted by modification time)
+- What it returns (file paths, sorted by modification time)

-• Concrete examples (finding TypeScript files, locating config files)
+- Concrete examples (TypeScript files, config files)

-Parameter schema design
+Parameter design

 Principles

-1. Use descriptive names. search_query beats q.
+- Use descriptive names.

-5. Keep parameters flat.
+- Keep parameters flat.
 Deeply nested objects are harder for agents to construct correctly.

 Example: good parameter schema